betw/61040-portfolio/assignments/assignment2/reading_writing_concepts.md

 ### Exercise 4: Defining Familiar Concepts

-* **concept**: TrackBillableHours [Date]
+* **concept**: TrackBillableHours
 * **purpose**: track billable hours
 * **principle**: an employee marks the beginning of a session by selecting a project and entering a string describing the work to be done, and then marks the end of the session, the time between those actions and the project name are logged
 * **state**:
     * a set of Sessions with:
         * a string name
+        * a string note
-        * a Date date
+        * a number startTime
-        * a number time
+        * a number endTime
-        * a activate flag
+        * an activate flag
 * **actions**:
-    * `beginSession(projectName: string, todaysDate: Date): Session`
+    * `beginSession(projectName: string, note: string): Session`
-        * **effect**: if projectName and todaysDate matches with one of the sessions' name or date then modify the activate flag to True.
-Otherwise, create, return, add a new Session.
-The time associated with the Session will be incremented second by second, in the background.
+        * **effect**: if projectName and note matches with one of the existing sessions' project names and note then modify the activate flag to True and record the startTime.
+Otherwise, create, return, and add a new Session.
-    * `resetSession(session: Session)`
+    * `cancelSession(projectName: string, note: string)`
-        * **requires**: session exists
+        * **requires**: session exists with projectName and note note
-        * **effect**: sets the time associated with the session to 0 and activate flag to False
+        * **effect**: deletes the session
-    * `endSession(session: Session)`
+    * `endSession(projectName: string, note: string)`
-        * **requires**: session exists and session 's activate flag is True
+        * **requires**: session exists with projectName and note and session 's activate flag is True
-        * **effect**: stops the time associated with session from incrementing and sets the activate flag to False
+        * **effect**: records the endTime and sets the activate flag to False

-**Note**: resetSession is used for when someone forgets to end a session.
+**Note**: cancelSession is used for when someone forgets to end a session.
 The two stakeholders are the company and the client being billed, resetSession will make the company pay the cost by not charging the client for an erroneous number of hours.

 ---